david-inf/deep-learning-applications/README.md

 # Deep learning applications

-Repository to host the laboratories from the course on deep learning applications
+Repository to host the laboratories from the course on Deep Learning Applications

 ## :test_tube: Lab1 - Convolutional Neural Networks